Myanmar protests: Two people shot dead by police — reports | DW | 20.02.2021

 Security forces around Myanmar have used tear gas, water canons and rubber bullets to disperse protesters since the anti-coup rallies began earlier this month.

-According to The Assistance Association for Political Prisoners monitoring group, authorities have arrested at least 546 people since the coup.
+According to The Assistance Association for Political Prisoners, an independent monitoring group, authorities have arrested at least 546 people since the coup.

 fb/aw (AFP, Reuters)